 What happens if a parent breaches a court order and takes a child?

-If a parent breaches a family court order, such as a child arrangements order, prohibited steps order or specific issue order, enforcement action can be taken.
-It can be tempting to apply straight to court to enforce an order but it is best to take children law legal advice before doing so.
-For example, if a parent has returned a child home late on one occasion starting enforcement action for a breach of a child arrangements order may not be appropriate.
-However, if the late return on a Sunday night is affecting schooling and is a regular occurrence despite requests and letters, it may be appropriate to take action.
+It can be tempting to apply directly to court to enforce an order, but it is best to consult with a family lawyer before doing so.
+For example, if a parent has returned a child home late on one occasion, starting enforcement action for a breach of a child arrangements order may not be appropriate.
+However, if late returns on a Sunday night are a regular occurrence and are affecting schooling, it may be appropriate to act.

-Children solicitors say that if an order is breached you may need to take speedy action.
-For example, if a parent keeps a child after a contact visit was due to end you don’t want to leave things so that the other parent can then argue that the status quo of the child living with you has changed and that the child is now happy and settled with them.
-In cases where child abduction overseas is feared then it is vital that speedy action is taken to avoid the child being taken abroad.
-That is because if the child is taken to a country that isn’t a signatory to the Hague Convention it may be hard to get an order for the child’s immediate return to the UK.
+If child abduction overseas is feared, then it is vital that speedy action is taken to avoid the child being taken abroad.
+That is because if the child is taken to a country that isn’t a signatory to the Hague Convention, it may be hard to get an order for the child’s immediate return to the UK.

-Impose a community service order and order a parent in breach of a child arrangement order to carry out up to 200 hours of community service
+Impose a community service order and order a parent in breach of a child arrangement order to carry out up to 200 hours of community service.

-In rare cases a prison sentence can be imposed on the parent in breach of the court order
+In rare cases, a prison sentence can be imposed on the parent in breach of the court order.

-Order a parent to pay the other parent compensation if the breach of the court order led to loss, such as unpaid time off work.
+Order a parent to pay the other parent compensation if the breach of the court order led to a loss, such as unpaid time off work.

 We are Manchester and Cheshire Children Law Solicitors